Petite Syrah: A Guide to Understanding this Bold and Intense Red Wine

 Grape Variety and Blending

-Petite Syrah is made from the Durif grape, a cross between the Peloursin and Syrah grape varieties.
-The grape is known for its small, thick-skinned berries and high tannin content.
-The grapes are harvested by hand and sorted to ensure only the best grapes are used in the winemaking process.
+Petite Sirah is made from the Durif grape, a cross between the Peloursin and Syrah grape varieties.
+The durif grape variety is known for its small, thick-skinned berries and high tannin content.
+It was named after the french botanist françois durif.

 After the grapes are pressed, the juice is left to ferment in stainless steel tanks.
-Some winemakers choose to age the wine in oak barrels to add complexity and depth to the final product.
+Some winemakers and producers choose to age the wine in oak barrels to add complexity and depth to the final product.

-Blending is an important part of the winemaking process for Petite Syrah.
+Blending is an important part of the winemaking process for Petite Sirah.
 Some winemakers choose to blend the wine with other grape varieties, such as Zinfandel or Carignan, to balance out the tannins and add fruitiness to the wine.

 Aging and Decanting